bluesillybeard/Pinc/readme.md

 - Cocoa backend
 - any final touches to the API
     - At this point, Pinc is (hopefully) fully usable on all major desktop platforms
-- Vulkan backend
-- OpenGL 3.3 backend
-- OpenGL 4.1 backend
-- Software rasterizer backend
-- Wayland
-    - This is a lower priority because XWayland exists and the Wayland protocol is still undergoing frequent and substantial changes.

 ## Todo
 - Test zero-dependency compilation